mia-platform/documentation/docs/fast_data/projection_storer.md

 Projection Storer features partially overlap with the ones of [Real-Time Updater](/fast_data/realtime_updater.md) service.
 In fact, Projection Storer implements a comparable processing logic for consuming ingestion events, storing projection records and notifying changes via projection record update events.
 When Fast Data is configured adopting [Event-Driven architecture](/fast_data/architecture.md#event-driven-architecture), the Projection Storer can be employed as a drop-in replacement of Real-Time Updater service.

+Nonetheless, when compared to the Real-Time Updater, Projection Storer offers an overhauled and simpler configuration experience and an increased processing throughput.

 Below is provided a brief comparison table between the two services: